vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-deploying-a-workload/index.md

     [Configuration review page](images/image4.png "Review changes and click create.")

-6. This will take you to a page which shows a stream of activity logs.
+6. This will take you to a page that shows a stream of activity logs.
 Once complete, click **Download ZIP File**.
 Save this to a workspace directory where you manage git projects.
 Mine is my `~/workloads/` directory.

     [Activity logs page](images/image5.png "Click download zip file.
 Save the file to a directory you use for git projects.")

-7. Back in your terminal, change directories to your workloads directory, and unzip the file.
+7. Back in your terminal, change directories to your workloads directory and unzip the file.

     ```sh
     tar xvf tanzu-java-web-app.zip